 So the final assessment: this is a cookbook for the serious gardener or cook.
 The rewards are sweet, indeed.
 I declare, it is time to geek out.

 I received this book from Blogging for Books in exchange for an honest review.

 Piquillo Peppers Stuffed with Refried Beans on Chipotle-Vanilla SauceAdapted from Peppers of the Americas: The Remarkable Capsicums That Forever Changed Flavor

-9½ ounces canned piquillo peppers, drained
+9½ ounces canned or jarred piquillo peppers, drained

 1 cup refried black beans with Chile de Árbol